 The following format codes can be used within the FORMAT_DATE function:

-- FORMAT_DATE(:f): Combines the long date format with the short time format, showing both date and time.
+- FORMAT_DATE(:f): Long date with short time.

-- FORMAT_DATE(:r): Formats the date and time according to the RFC1123 standard, often used in internet protocols.
+- FORMAT_DATE(:r): RFC1123 format, often used in internet protocols.

-- FORMAT_DATE(:s): Formats the date and time in a sortable format, following the ISO 8601 standard.
+- FORMAT_DATE(:s): Sortable format following the ISO 8601 standard.

 Example